MichaelCurrin/badge-generator/README.md

 ### Repo metadata

 Add to the top of your `README.md` file.
-These are tied to your specific repo.
+These are about your specific repo.
+Some are dynamic and some are hardcoded (like license below).

 <div align="center">